niccokunzmann/python-recurring-ical-events/README.rst

 *************************************

 By default the ``recurring_ical_events`` only selects events as the name already implies.
-However, there are different components available in a calendar.
+However, there are different `components <https://icalendar.readthedocs.io/en/latest/api.html#icalendar.cal.Component>`_ available in a `calendar <https://icalendar.readthedocs.io/en/latest/api.html#icalendar.cal.Calendar>`_.
 You can select which components you like to have returned by passing ``components`` to the ``of`` function:

 .. code:: Python